Arsanuos/RiskGameWithAI/README.md

 ## Design of the Project

-### UML Diagram
-//TODO add picture to that has the UML diagram.

 ### Project Structure
 - **Agent**: Contains the implementation of the agents.
 - **Parser**: Contains the implementation of the intermediate layer between the HTML page and the back-end.